andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-parsing-a-receipt-with-swift.md

 ## A note on in-app purchase receipts

-As we follow the receipt parsing strategy steps that I just described, there&#8217;s going to come a point where we run into the ASN.1 Sequence that encodes the in-app purchase receipts.
+As we follow the receipt parsing strategy steps that I just described, there's going to come a point where we run into the ASN.1 Sequence that encodes the in-app purchase receipts.

 These are special.

 In-app purchase receipts are encoded as ASN.1 Sets (with ASN.1 Sequences within) _inside_ the primary ASN.1 Set receipt payload.
-In other words, they&#8217;re _nested_ ASN.1 Sets within the _overall_ ASN.1 Set that encodes the whole receipt.
+In other words, they're _nested_ ASN.1 Sets within the _overall_ ASN.1 Set that encodes the whole receipt.
 The nested Set contains the _in-app purchase_ receipt attributes.

-So in order to decode these, we&#8217;ll have to apply the receipt parsing strategy _within_ the receipt parsing strategy.
+So in order to decode these, we'll have to apply the receipt parsing strategy _within_ the receipt parsing strategy.
 Fun, huh?
-We&#8217;ll only have to do it for the in-app purchase receipt attributes though.
+We'll only have to do it for the in-app purchase receipt attributes though.

 <a name="helper-functions" class="jump-target"></a>

 # Preparation step: Helper decoding functions

-If you saw the `ParsedReceipt` struct that I proposed earlier in the guide, you&#8217;ll notice that there are essentially four Swift Types that the receipt attributes (and in-app purchase receipt attributes) get decoded into:
+If you saw the `ParsedReceipt` struct that I proposed earlier in the guide, you'll notice that there are essentially four Swift Types that the receipt attributes (and in-app purchase receipt attributes) get decoded into:

   * `Int?`
   * `String?`